 On May 6, 2000, the OraSure Technologies board of directors adopted a Rights Plan which is summarized under this "Rights Plan" section.
-Pursuant to the Rights Plan, OraSure Technologies will distribute a dividend of one right to purchase shares of capital stock of OraSure Technologies under certain circumstances specified in the Rights Plan, for each outstanding share of common stock.
+Pursuant to the Rights Plan, OraSure Technologies will distribute a dividend of one right to purchase certain shares of capital stock of OraSure Technologies under certain circumstances, for each outstanding share of common stock.
 We refer to these purchase rights as the "Rights."
-The Rights will trade with the common stock and detach and become exercisable only if, in a transaction not approved by the OraSure Technologies board of directors, ten business days elapse after either a person (together with that person's affiliates or associates) acquires 15% or more of the outstanding shares of OraSure Technologies common stock, or announces a tender offer the completion of which would result in ownership by a person (together with such person's affiliates or associates) of 15% or more of those shares.
+The Rights will trade with the common stock and detach and become exercisable only if, in a transaction not approved by the OraSure Technologies board of directors, ten business days elapse after either a person (together with such person's affiliates or associates) acquires 15% or more of the outstanding shares of OraSure Technologies common stock, or announces a tender offer the consummation of which would result in ownership by a person (together with such person's affiliates or associates) of 15% or more of such shares.